NodeSchoolSF/interview-prep/interview_prep.md

 Most companies want to hire people who care about the mission, and they'll usually ask why you're interested in working there.
 It's important to do some research on a company you're applying to and to have a good answer for that question, and also to have specific questions to ask about the company.

-There are a lot of ways to find interesting startups to apply to, but here are a few I've used before:
+If you're interested in working at a startup, here are a few ways to find them:

 - [Angel.co](https://angel.co/)
 - [YC's top companies](https://www.ycombinator.com/topcompanies/)